Actively Recruiting

 You may qualify if you...

-- Successful lower extremity revascularization for disabling PAD performed at least 30 days before baseline testing and between 30 and 100 days before randomization.
+- Successful lower extremity revascularization for disabling PAD performed at least 30 days before baseline testing and between 30 and 100 days before randomization

 You will not qualify if you...

-- Active limb threatening ischemia
+- Active gangrene or limb threatening ischemia

 - Unstable angina

-- Currently taking sildenafil, tadalafil, or related drugs
+- Taking sildenafil, tadalafil, or similar drugs

 - Baseline blood pressure less than 100/45